 Do You Have Sight of Your Vision Health?

-Education and Advocacy Dr. Michael Dennis, President of the Canadian Association of Optometrists, explains why eye exams are critical for preventing or treating vision loss.
+Featured Dr. Michael Dennis, President of the Canadian Association of Optometrists, explains why eye exams are critical for preventing or treating vision loss.

 For many, vision loss is a highly feared disability.
 The good news is that it can be treated or prevented in 75% of cases with early detection and treatment.
 Mediaplanet connected with Dr. Michael Dennis, President of the Canadian Association of Optometrists, who shares his insights into why regular, comprehensive eye exams are critical for all Canadians.

 Mediaplanet (MP): What is the biggest misconception Canadians have when it comes to vision health?